 In 2013, the United States came close to defaulting on its debt due to political reasons.
-The tea party branch of the Republican Party refused to raise the debt ceiling or fund the government unless Obamacare were defunded.
+The tea party branch of the Republican Party refused to raise the debt ceiling or fund the government unless Obamacare was defunded.
 It led to a 16-day government shutdown until pressure increased on Republicans to return to the budget process, raise the debt ceiling, and fund the government.
-The day the shutdown ended, the U.S. national debt rose above a record $17 trillion, and its debt-to-GDP ratio was more than 100 percent.
+The day the shutdown ended, the U.S. national debt rose above a record $17 trillion, and its debt-to-GDP ratio was more than 100%.

 The U.S. debt crisis began in 2010.
 Democrats, who favored tax increases on the wealthy, and Republicans, who favored spending cuts, fought over ways to curb the debt.
 In April 2011, Congress delayed approval of the Fiscal Year 2011 budget to force spending cuts.
 That almost shut down the government in April.
 In July, Congress stalled on raising the debt ceiling, again to force spending cuts.

 Congress waited until after the results of the 2012 Presidential Campaign to work on resolving their differences.
 The sequestration, combined with tax hikes, created a fiscal cliff that threatened to trigger a recession in 2013.
-Uncertainty over the outcome of these negotiations kept businesses from investing almost $1 trillion and reduced economic growth.
+Uncertainty over the outcome of these negotiations kept businesses from investing and reduced economic growth.
 Even though there was no real danger of the U.S. not meeting its debt obligations, the U.S. debt crisis hurt economic growth.